cilogi/lid/README.md

       There is no general rule here, whatever fits in with your scheme.
 There are quite a few end-points, and we've documented them.
-    * While you're exending it make sure to include the base binding and route modules as we've done in the example.
+    * While you're extending the context listener make sure to include the base binding and route modules as we've done in the example.
 Your own modules should come later.
     * Set up your secret properties, ours are at